RB3 Gen 2 Vision Kit

 sudo apt install -y unzip wget curl python3 python3-pip python3-venv software-properties-common

-2. Download and install IM SDK, the AI Engine Direct SDK library and development headers:
+2. Download and install the AI Engine Direct SDK library and development headers:

 sudo apt-add-repository -y ppa:ubuntu-qcom-iot/qcom-ppa